 Taking Care of Indoor Fruit Trees

-Growing fruit trees is a bit different than other indoor edible plants – they’re much bigger, slower growing, and longer lived.
+Growing fruit trees is a bit different than other indoor edible plants – they’re much bigger, slower growing, and longer-lived.
 From potting a live plant to root pruning, there are a few special skills you’ll need.
 This blog offers a complete guide to all of the gardening activities involved in caring for healthy indoor fruit trees.

 How to plant your fruit trees

 The best fruit trees for indoor gardening are grafted, so they can’t actually be grown from seed.
 (This is why the avocado seed you planted will never give you an avocado.)
-There’s also fruits that grow on bushes – while these can be started from seed, they take years to bear fruit, so we prefer to start with live plants for all fruits.
+There are also fruits that grow on bushes – while these can be started from seed, they take years to bear fruit, so we prefer to start with live plants for all fruits.

-How to pot your fruit plant
+How to pot your indoor fruit plants

-Potting bare root plants
+Potting bare-root plants